 The region is also home to several ski resorts and a heli-ski in the northernmost part of the region.

-The Thompson-Nicola region’s huge geography and central BC location offers numerous micro-climates ranging from dry deserts to snowy alpine peaks and plateaus.
-Seasons start with spring in March, summer in June, fall in September and winter in December.
+The Thompson-Nicola region’s huge geography and south-central B.C. location offers numerous micro-climates, ranging from dry deserts to snowy alpine peaks and plateaus.
+The spring season begins in March, summer begins in June, fall begins in September and winter begins in December.

 Get in touch

 For more information about how the